 2 November 2023

-This Bill would set up a framework to arrange non-NHS England treatment for patients who have waited more than a year for hospital care.
-It would allow alternative providers to be engaged for those long-wait cases, with related provisions to support these arrangements.
-It is a private member's Bill introduced by Sir Christopher Chope.
+The NHS England (Alternative Treatment) Bill would set up a framework to arrange alternative treatment for patients who have waited more than a year for hospital care, using providers outside NHS England.
+It would also cover related rules and administrative matters to support these arrangements.

 Generated 21 February 2026